zbzailab/Astroverse-i18n/src/content/posts/us/markdown-style-guide.md

 ---
-title: fifth Style Guide
+title: Markdown Style Guide
-description: Here is a sample of some basic fifth syntax that can be used when writing fifth content in astro.
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in astro.
 category:
   - Three
 tags: